Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 Province: Ontario

-One of the reasons many people book flights to Canada is to visit the Niagara Falls in Ontario as it is a natural wonder.
+One of the reasons many people book flights to Toronto is to visit Niagara Falls in Ontario, as it is one of the most iconic natural features of Canada.

 Best of all, there are multiple ways you can observe this natural spectacle as you can take a boat tour on the famous Maid of the Mist, trek through tunnels behind the cascades on the Journey Behind the Falls or get a bird’s eye view from the Skylon Tower observation deck.